 *This post is based on personal experience from our visit.
-I received no payment or any other compensation for this post.
+I received no payment or any other commission for this post.

 Shuttleworth is located in Biggleswade, Bedfordshire.
 It is a museum that boasts an impressive collection of vintage aircraft and veteran vehicles.
 You can also visit the Swiss Garden adjacent to the museum.
 My son is fascinated by anything that has a mechanical element to it, so visiting here was a perfect choice.